Anne’s Corner – a mysterious landmark building at the heart of Chesham Bois

 This page was written by Alison Bailey of the Chesham Bois History Group, with help from Peter Bright, Roger Cook and others.

-3 Anne’s Corner (now 5 Bois Lane) was built with a shop front and in 1911 Miss Lavinia Cutler moved the Post Office across from Holly Cottage, Bois Lane replacing Forwood’s dairy.
+Forwood’s plans for the three cottages included a shop front opening on to Bois Lane at 3 Anne’s Corner (now 5 Bois Lane).
+This opened as a dairy as Forwood kept a herd of pure-bred British Friesian cattle on his farm and wanted an outlet for his milk and butter.
+In 1911 the dairy was run by Miss Lavinia Cutler who moved the Post Office across from Holly Cottage.
 She was Post Mistress from 1911-1933.
 Later Post Mistresses included Mrs Clara May Corlett, (1940s) and Vera Clarke (1980s).
-It remained as the village Post Office until 1996 when the then Post Mistress, Dolly Temple (her husband had a gentleman’s outfitters in Amersham-on-the-Hill, Nancarrow and Temple) bought the grocery store opposite (now Blossom & Grey) and moved the Post Office there.
+There was a Post Office here until 1996 when the then Post Mistress, Dolly Temple (her husband had a gentleman’s outfitters Nancarrow and Temple) bought the grocery store opposite (now Londis) and moved it there.

 Today a village landmark, Anne’s Corner with its “Vernacular Revival style” has been Grade II listed since 1996.
-Catherine Murray, the District Historic Building Officer describes it as follows: “The pseudo-vernacular style of the whole building makes a distinctive architectural statement.
+Catherine Murray, the then District Historic Building Officer described it as follows: “The pseudo-vernacular style of the whole building makes a distinctive architectural statement.
 The style is certainly striking.
 The ground floor walls are constructed in a chequer pattern of square flint and concrete blocks, as are the chimneys, while the first floor has patterned timber framing that is particularly elaborate towards the front.
 Leaded light windows and steep clay tile roofs contribute the picturesque effect.
 Internally the ground floor decoration of the main front rooms (3 Bois Lane) reflects the same pseudo-vernacular theme as the exterior, with applied timber studs and braces, exposed ceiling beams and extraordinary timber fish-scale cladding to the hoods over the fireplaces.”
 There are 5 clustered flint and cemented brick stack chimneys set diagonally.
-1 and 3 have gable ends which formerly had exposed frame but are now tile-hung.
+1 and 3 have gable ends.
+No 1 formerly had the decorative timber frame exposed but is now tile-hung.

-Ernest Forwood was obviously considering selling the property in 1939 with the outbreak of WWII.
-Pretty and Ellis valued the property at £2,450 pounds.
+After the building was completed, Forwood kept it as an investment, with various tenants, until his death in September 1942 although he considered selling the property in 1939 with the outbreak of WWII.
+Pretty and Ellis then valued the property at £2,450 pounds.
 1 was let out at £70 per annum exclusive of rates, 2 at £52 and 3 at £60.
-The property was sold in January 1944 when Ernest Forwood’s executors sold the whole of Anne’s Corner to Joseph Darvell of Botley House, Botley, Chesham.
-Joseph Darvell had first visited the property as the local Fire Officer when he was called to put out a fire caused by a stick of bombs which fell locally damaging St Leonard’s Church and other village properties.
+His executors finally sold Anne’s Corner in January 1944 to Joseph Darvell of Botley House, Botley, Chesham.
+Darvell had first visited the terrace as the local Fire Officer in 1941 when he was called to put out a fire caused by a stick of bombs which damaged St Leonard’s Church and other village properties.
 Read an account from an eyewitness.

 In 1953 Joseph Darvell sold 1 Anne’s Corner to Henry George Tench.
 The Tenchs had been living there since the end of WWII.
 Henry Tench had moved his family to Amersham from Portsmouth during the War when he started to work for Rutherford Oil Burners Ltd which was based in a workshop behind Stanley Parade.
 The Rutherfords lived in 1 Anne’s Court and the Tenchs took over their lease when they moved to Newport Pagnell.
 Henry’s son David has written his memories of living in Anne’s Corner during 1944 – 1957 (see article below).
 2 Anne’s Corner (now 3 Bois Lane) was not sold until 1977 when it was bought by Dennis and Rosemary Sayers.